The latest independent web application security scanners benchmark results have been published.

 Netsparker can scan any type of web application, regardless of the technology it was built with.
 It uses a Chrome based crawling engine and can identify vulnerabilities in legacy, and custom built, modern HTML5, Web 2.0 applications and Single Page Applications (SPA).
 It also has vulnerability checks for popular frameworks, libraries and popular open source software such as WordPress, Joomla! and Drupal.

-Though I would still encourage you to download a demo and launch a vulnerability scan.
-The Netsparker vulnerability scanner is very easy to use and most of the pre-scan configuration is automated.
+The Netsparker vulnerability scanner is very easy to use and most of the pre-scan configuration can be automated.
 It is an all in one vulnerability management solution, with multi user support and integration capabilities.
 Though to test it all you need to do is specify the URL and credentials (to scan password protected websites), and launch a vulnerability can.